CTCycle/XREPORT-radiological-reports-generator/README.md

 ## 4. How to use
 The project is organized into subfolders, each dedicated to specific tasks.

-**Data:** this folder contains the data used for the model training, which should include a folder with X-ray images and a .csv file reporting the images name and related radiological reports.
-X-ray scan must be loaded in `XREPORT/data/images`.
-Run the jupyter notebook `XREPORT/data_validation.ipynb` to perform Explorative Data analysis (EDA) of the dataset, with the results being saved in `XREPORT/data/validation`.
+**resources:** includes various subfolders for organizing data and results for data validation and model training and evaluation.
+The `resources/dataset/` folder contains images used to train the XREPORT model. `resources/generation/` holds both input images and generated reports from pretrained models.
+The `resources/results/` folder is used to save the results of data validation, while `resources/checkpoints/` contains the pretrained model checkpoints.

-**Training:** contains the necessary files for conducting model training and evaluation. `XREPORT/model/checkpoints` acts as the default repository where checkpoints of pre-trained models are stored.
-Run `model_training.py` to initiate the training process for deep learning models, or launch `model_evaluation.ipynb` to evaluate the performance of pretrained model checkpoints using different metrics.
+**training:** contained within this folder are the necessary files for conducting model training and evaluation.
+The training model checkpoints are saved in `resources/checkpoints/`.
+Run `model_training.py` to initiate the training process for the autoencoder, or launch the jupyter notebook `model_evaluation.py` to evaluate the performance of pretrained model checkpoints using different metrics.

 **Inference:** use `report_generator.py` to load pretrain model checkpoints and run them in inference mode.
 Generate radiological reports from the source X-ray images located within `XREPORT/inference/reports`.
 The reports are saved as .csv file in the same directory.

+**inference:** use `report_generator.py` to load pretrain model checkpoints and run them in inference mode.
+Generate radiological reports from the source X-ray images located within `XREPORT/generation/input_images`.
+The reports are saved as .csv file `resources/generation/reports`

 ### 4.1 Configurations
 For customization, you can modify the main configuration parameters using `configurations.json` in the root project folder.